 My plan is to repost the original review with only minor editing.
 I want to keep the feel and tone of the original post.
 I will also try to include any original photos (though in this case, the only image in the original review was the book cover).
 I will, at times, insert comments, you will find these in [square brackets].
 At the end of the original content, I will follow up with some current thoughts on the topic.

-Disclosure: Some links in this post are DriveThruRPG Affiliate links.
+Disclosure: I was provided a PDF copy of this book to review.
+No other compensation was provided.
+Some links in this post are DriveThruRPG Affiliate links.
 As an associate, I earn from qualifying purchases.

 Why this book?